 Some cases are mild and just need to be watched.
 Others are more severe and may require medications or surgery.
-You need to make sure your doctor knows your symptoms so he can decide what to do.
+You need to make sure your doctor knows your symptoms so they can decide what to do.

 These can vary from person to person, but you may find yourself feeling some of the following:

 Fatigue and shortness of breath: The blood coming through the left side of your heart fuels your body, bringing oxygen from your lungs to your cells.
 If some of that blood is flowing back into the heart instead, you might end up feeling tired or lightheaded, particularly if you’ve been active.

 In severe cases, you can find yourself feeling tired or short of breath even when you’re at rest.

 Heart palpitations: These occur when your heart skips a beat.
 The feeling in your chest might range from fluttering to pounding.
 This may be more likely to happen when you’re lying on your left side.

 Some other things you or your doctor may notice: